Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Results

-We now have all the tools necessary to finish our stabilizer-generic fault-tolerant universal gate set, which only needs an additional fault-tolerant implementation of Z-rotations.
+We now have all the tools necessary to finish our SCG fault-tolerant universal gate set, which only needs an additional fault-tolerant implementation of Z-rotations.
 For this, we first encode an additional register in the logical zero state of some QEC code that has a fault-tolerant implementation of the desired rotation.
 For example, we can use the Steane code for a $Z^{1/2} = S$ rotation or a [[15, 1, 3]] quantum Reed-Muller code for a $Z^{1/4} = T$ rotation~\cite{steaneCode,conversionSteaneReedMuller,triorthogonal,knill1996thresholdaccuracyquantumcomputation,reedMuller}, which have transversal implementations of the desired rotations.
 Label this helper code, that has a fault-tolerant logical $\bar{Z}^{p}$ gate, as $RC$.

-By delegating all the work to previously built subroutines of logical Hadamard and controlled-NOT gates, one can perform a stabilizer-generic $T$ gate via a $T$ measurement~\cite{magicStateNotAsCostly}, as shown in Fig.~\ref{fig:t-fault-tolerant}.
+By utilizing the newly developed logical Hadamard gate, one can perform an SCG $T$ gate via a $T$ measurement~\cite{magicStateNotAsCostly}, as shown in Fig.~\ref{fig:t-fault-tolerant}.